whitesnowx/tp/docs/UserGuide.md

 * Adds a meeting to the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3,…​ and tally within range index of the displayed list.
 * Both of the fields must be provided and valid values.
 * A valid `DESCRIPTION` of the meeting can only contain latin alphanumeric characters.
 * A valid `DATETIME` of the meeting can only contain valid date and 24 hour time values with a single space to separate the date and time.
-Variable formats are allowed.
+Multiple formats are allowed.
     * Date Formats
         - Separators: `-`
             1. `d-M-yyyy`